WulfHouse/Quarry/technical-ssot.md

 - Tool monitors files and reloads function bodies without process restart

 - Hot reloading functionality is restricted to debug builds only and must not be available for production binaries (REQ-386).

+- Support garbage collection of old code versions once they are no longer referenced by any active function pointers or stack frames (REQ-422).

 - Enforces safety: rejects changes to struct layout or signatures